2 Days - 16 CE Hours - $500

 - We ask that you refrain from texting or talking on your phone during class and be respectful and considerate of your fellow classmates.

-- You will be giving and receiving Ashiatsu through out the course and may end up lying face down for upwards of two hours.
+- You will be giving and receiving Ashiatsu throughout the course and may end up lying face down for upwards of two hours.
 We ask that you are healthy and free of any conditions or recent injuries/surgeries that would contraindicate deep compressive massage techniques (including pregnancy)

 - You will be asked two sign a code of ethics agreement and workshop liability disclaimer on day one of class.

 - How can you prepare before class?
 Walking barefoot is great for waking up your sensory receptors located on the bottom of your feet.
 There are a number of ways to physically prepare for class.
 Any class where you work out barefoot is ideal.
-Our recommendations include Barre classes, Yoga, Pilates and the Nia technique.
-In addition, picking up marbles or small objects with you feet will help with dexterity and fine motor movements.
+Our recommendations include Barre classes, Yoga, Pilates and the Nia Technique.
+In addition, picking up marbles or small objects with your feet will help with dexterity and fine motor movements.